Aozora Cafe and Bistro, Tagaytay (Travel)

 account_circleJanine Daquio

-Last June, I visited a Japanese restaurant where the name is inspired by the location of Tagaytay.
-Because it is known for its cooler climate and high altitude Aozora, when translated in Japanese means “blue sky”, is deemed fit to name a restaurant in Tagaytay.
+Last June, I visited a Japanese restaurant whose name is inspired by the location of Tagaytay.
+Known for its cooler climate and high altitude, Aozora — which means “blue sky” in Japanese — is a fitting name for a restaurant in Tagaytay.

 Aozora restaurant in Tagaytay awarded by Tripadvisor

-The bloggers and I able to try some of their dishes that are cooked in an authentic style by their Japanese Chef, Seiji Kamura.
-The ingredients are also fresh from Japan since their supplier goes back to Japan every now and then.
-With all that information I got, I cannot wait to share the food served to us!
+The bloggers and I were able to try some of their dishes, which are prepared authentically by their Japanese chef, Seiji Kamura.
+The ingredients are also fresh from Japan, as their supplier frequently travels there to source quality products.
+With all that information in mind, I couldn’t wait to share the food served to us!
 Please continue reading.

-The Dragon Maki is served in a round chopping board plate that adds charm to the food.
-Since the nori is inside, and the rice is outside, this kind of maki is fragile yet surprisingly crunchy!
-I love how tasty this maki is.
+The Dragon Maki was presented on a round chopping board-style plate, adding charm to the dish.
+Since the nori is inside and the rice is outside, this type of maki is delicate yet surprisingly crunchy!
+I loved how flavorful it was.

 Dragon maki of Aozora restaurant in Tagaytay

-The Aozora Ramen with a twist of Filipino taste of bulalo where Tagaytay is known for has a unique taste; it seems the broth is not from the beef.
-On the other hand, the beef that comes with it is very tender and flavorful.
+The Aozora Ramen, with a twist of the Filipino classic bulalo — a specialty Tagaytay is known for — had a unique taste.
+Interestingly, the broth didn’t seem to be beef-based, yet the beef slices were incredibly tender and flavorful.

 Not your ordinary ramen from Aozora in Tagaytay, bulalo-flavored

-Of course, Tempura is a must and pairing it with Yasai Itame is a perfect combination!
+Of course, Tempura is a must, and pairing it with Yasai Itame made for a perfect combination!

 Yasai Itame

-They also serve breakfast like Omurice, served with miso soup and Sumiyaki coffee.
-They are open daily from 9:00 to 22:00.
+They also offer breakfast options like Omurice, served with miso soup and Sumiyaki coffee.
+The restaurant is open daily from 9:00 AM to 10:00 PM.

 Aozora restaurant outside

-From the outside, the vibe of Japanese ambiance has already taken into place because of the brown woods and the black accent of the restaurant.
-The price is competitive with the other Japanese restaurants I visited in the city.
-The serving is good for two and its taste is authentic I may say.
-The service is also efficient.
+From the outside, the restaurant already exudes a Japanese ambiance with its brown wooden elements and black accents.
+The pricing is competitive with other Japanese restaurants I’ve visited in the city.
+The serving portions are generous — good for two — and the taste is undeniably authentic.
+The service was also efficient and commendable.

 Ambiance: 5/5